kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/google-cloud-run.md

 ## Step 2: Create the Upstream for the Google Cloud Run service {#upstream}

-The following examples create a basic VirtualService that routes to an Upstream for your Cloud Run workload.
+The following examples create a basic VirtualService that routes traffic to an Upstream that represents your Cloud Run workload.

 1. Create an Upstream that represents your Cloud Run workload.
 Replace the `host` with the Cloud Run endpoint that your GKE cluster can access.
+In the Google Cloud console, the host is the **URL** on the services detail page for your Cloud Run workload.
 For more options, see the [API docs]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/gcp/gcp.proto.sk/#upstreamspec" %}}).

    ```yaml
    kubectl apply -f - <<EOF